 Giant Hot Croutons

-- ½ loaf bread, unsliced and ripped into 2-inch chunks (use gluten-free, if needed)
+- ¼ loaf bread (unsliced and ripped into 2-inch chunks)

-- Combine all the dressing ingredients together in a small bowl and whisk them together well.2 tablespoons olive oil, 2 tablespoons balsamic vinegar, 1 teaspoon tarragon, ½ teaspoon Dijon mustard
+- Add the dressing ingredients to a small jar and shake well.3 tablespoons olive oil, 2 tablespoons sherry vinegar, 1 teaspoon tarragon, ½ teaspoon Dijon mustard

-- In a large bowl toss the bread chunks with the olive oil, sea salt, pepper and all or some of the optional ingredients.
-Place the bread chunks on the BBQ and grill, turning as needed until there are grill marks on all sides.½ loaf bread, 1 tablespoon olive oil, ½ teaspoon sea salt, ¼ teaspoon black pepper, Optional: a few sprinkles of oregano, thyme, rosemary, cayenne, and/or chili flakes
+- In a medium-sized bowl, toss the bread chunks with olive oil, salt, Italian seasoning, pepper, and chili flakes.
+Place the bread chunks on the BBQ and grill, turning as needed until there are grill marks on all sides and the bread is toasted.¼ loaf bread, 2 tablespoons olive oil, ½ teaspoon EACH: sea salt and Italian seasoning, ¼ teaspoon EACH: black pepper and chili flakes, Microgreens or arugula